consensusnetworks/casimir/services/keys/README.md

 ## Usage

-Create a new validator for Casimir with operator key shares and deposit data.
+Create a new SSV validator with operator key shares and deposit data.

 ### Install